Last updated on January 20th, 2019 at 04:54 pm

 They’re here!!!!
 They’re here!!!!
-Like a kid at Christmas I anxiously await the arrival of Hatch chiles to Southern California.
+Like a kid at Christmas, I anxiously await the arrival of Hatch chiles to Southern California.
 So, when Melissas Produce graciously sent me a couple of bags I got to work – roasting and cooking!
-I put them in everything – margaritas, salad dressing, potatoes – you name it just about everything is better with Hatch chiles – especially these Hatch Chile and Corn Fritters.
+I put them in everything – margaritas, salad dressings , potatoes – you name it just about everything is better with Hatch chiles!

 Hatch Chile and Corn Fritters